elephantscale/HI-labs/hadoop-dev/hive/billing/README.txt

 Replace MY_NAME throughout the lab.

 == STEP 1)
-Lets create an external table for our billing data inspect file billing_ext.q fix the TODO items
+Lets create an external table for our billing data.
+Edit file billing_ext.q
+Fix the TODO items

 == STEP 2) use Hive to create the table